How Much Damage Happened In Demolition Man?

 “So now all restaurants are Taco Bell.”

-Dystopian science fiction Demolition Man is quintessential viewing for anyone who love 90s action films.
-Starting off in the near future of 1996, the film catapults you all the way to the year 2032.
-The film follows the on-going battle of good and evil between Sylvester Stallone’s Sergeant John Spartan and Wesley Snipes’ as Simon Phoenix.
-While the movie hasn’t spawned any further interest from the time it was released in 1993, there is a small, yet vocal, cult following for this goofy gem.
+Dystopian science fiction Demolition Man is quintessential viewing for anyone who loves 90s action films.
+Starting off in the then-near future of 1996, the film catapults you all the way to the year 2032.
+Demolition Man follows the ongoing battle of good and evil between Sylvester Stallone’s Sergeant John Spartan and Wesley Snipes’ Simon Phoenix.
+While the movie hasn’t spawned any further interest since its release in 1993, there is a small yet vocal cult following for this goofy gem.

 But with all the damage done to San Angeles, the biggest problem with the movie is that it never seems like it’s a really big city.
 The whole movie feels smaller than it should be.
 The property damage done in Demolition Man seems really isolated from the rest of the country.